 eBay does not deliver parcels itself, instead it uses courier companies.
 Therefore, the cost of shipping will vary between different couriers.
 It will also depend on the size of the package or parcel and its final destination.

 However, if your eBay parcel is shipped with eBay's Global Shipping Program, all orders will be sent with USPS Priority International mail.
 The lowest price for an international package is about $35 US.
 Also, eBay charges a flat customs fee on all items regardless of the recipient country.

 If the parcel weight is less than 4 lbs the best option (not offered by GSP) is to use First Class International.
 If the item is valuable by shipping directly the sender can add an insurance from a third-party service, such as WorldPost or ShipSurance.

 Both options (GSP and direct shipping) are good for cross-border shipping.
-GSP remains a good option for more expensive items or oversized items that would go priority anyway.
+GSP remains a popular option.

 Buys can find information about the cost of shipping desired items on the sellers listing.
 Here, they will be able to view the seller's shipping options, including any express shipping services or combined shipping discounts.
 They should also be able to see whether tracking is available on the options presented.

 Combined shipping is where buyers who are purchasing multiple items from the same seller ask the seller to combine their order in to one shipment, both saving money on multiple shipping options as well as making it easier to track one single order.

 Some sellers offer free shipping on their products.
 To find this, when you are searching for an item, click on the "Free Shipping" filter on the left side of your search results page.
 This will mean all of the items in your search results will be free shipping.
 If items are local to you, you may also be able to opt for "local pickup".
 This should be organised between you and the seller before the purchase is made.